fbpx

 Some Switch games that may interest your kids are:

-A few of the exclusive game franchises you’ll find on the Switch and/or other Nintendo devices and nowhere else include The Legend of Zelda (Everyone to Teen), Super Mario (Everyone to Everyone 10+), Super Smash Bros.
-(Everyone 10+ to Teen), Pokémon (Everyone to Everyone 10+), and more.
-Additionally, Nintendo users can subscribe to Nintendo Switch Online for as little as $3.99/mo. and have access to over one hundred classics from Nintendo’s back catalogue.
+Some other exclusive game franchises you’ll find on the Switch and/or other Nintendo devices and nowhere else include Metroid (Everyone to Teen), Super Mario (Everyone to Everyone 10+), Super Smash Bros.
+(Everyone 10+ to Teen), Kirby (Everyone to Everyone 10+), and more.
+Additionally, Nintendo users can subscribe to Nintendo Switch Online starting at $3.99/mo. (or $19.99/year), which provides access to over one hundred classics from Nintendo’s back catalogue.

 Parental controls can be set on the device itself, through the Nintendo Switch Parental Controls app (Android and iOS), and your Nintendo Account allowing you to manage: